 A BioBlitz is a 24-hour biological inventory whose goal is to find as many species of organisms as possible.
+Macaulay holds a BioBlitz as the opening event for our sophomores who are all taking Science Forward (a.k.a.
+Seminar 3).
 Our two main goals for the BioBlitz are educating students about the science of ecology in the city and cataloguing as many species as we can in 24 hours.
-Students will get a rich experience with real scientific data collection in a complex ecosystem.
+Students get a rich experience with real scientific data collection in a complex ecosystem.

-The following are some ideas for using the students’ experiences and collected data from the BioBlitz in your Seminar 3 curriculum.
-We encourage you to have students present any BioBlitz- related analysis at the Seminar 3 Scientific Poster Session (the final common event).
+The following are some ideas for using the students’ experiences and collected data from the BioBlitz in your Science Forward (Seminar 3) curriculum.
+We encourage you to have students present any BioBlitz- related analysis at the STEAM Festival Poster Session (the final common event) at the end of the semester.
+The PDF document embedded below has some scaffolding suggestions for using the BioBlitz for posters.
+Following that, there is a list of other ways to use the experience in class.

 All collected data will be freely available for use in class.
 This includes a list of the different species found during the BioBlitz and individual observations that are time-stamped and geotagged from the iNaturalist database.
-To get an idea of what will be available, you can explore previous year’s results from Central Park (2013), the New York Botanical Garden (2014), and Freshkills Park (2015) here: macaulay.cuny.edu/eportfolios/bioblitz/data/
+To get an idea of what will be available, you can explore previous year’s results from Central Park (2013), the New York Botanical Garden (2014), Freshkills Park (2015), Brooklyn Bridge Park (2016), and Alley Pond Park (2017) here: macaulay.cuny.edu/eportfolios/bioblitz/data/

 Students can practice data visualization as well as some basic analysis.
 Students may also add information to the collected data that can be researched outside of the BioBlitz (invasion status, for example).
 In some cases, species diversity indices may be calculated; see references below for more information: